hlzz/hlzz.github.io/_posts/2016-5-3-blender2 copy.md

 ```

 This operator code snippet basic defines what the operator is, and which functions should be invoked.
-The *wmOperatorType* struct made very clear what its members means.
+The *wmOperatorType* struct made very clear what its members means, in the comments of its header file (*WM_types.h*).

 (exec)